Where can I buy a California approved Bond Arms handgun?

 There is only one screw and you will turn it counter clockwise.

 The 5/64 allen wrench is not one we usually include with the gun when you purchase.
 You can do it your self and it may be very firmly tightened.

 Sending in a Bond Arms firearm for an Action Upgrade.

-- You must ship the firearm FEDEX OVERNIGHT.
-You are Required by Law to inform the carrier you are shipping a gun.
+- You are Required by Law to inform the carrier you are shipping a gun.
 DO NOT WRITE “GUN” ON THE BOX.
 It is illegal to ship a handgun by US Mail.

 - We can only return the firearm to the address it was sent from.